-When a person wishes to become a patent lawyer, they first enter into an apprenticeship.
-Schooling alone does not provide enough understanding of how to formulate a patent application.
-Just because a person has passed the bar might not mean that they know how to write a patent application.
+When a person wishes to become a patent lawyer, he or she first enters into an apprenticeship.
+Law school alone does not provide enough understanding of how to formulate a patent application.
+Just because a person has passed the bar does not mean that they know how to write a patent application.

 In addition to passing their state examination, to earn a license as a patent lawyer with the U.S. Patent and Trademark Office (USPTO), they need to pass the USPTO license exam.

 If you want to know how to write a patent application, it takes many hours of work with an experienced patent lawyer.
 In fact, most lawyers do not know about patent law.
 A successful business should always hire a lawyer who specializes in patent law, and they should avoid compromising quality by doing so.

 The main responsibility of patent lawyers is to execute the patent rights of the client.
 The patent lawyer must be licensed by the USPTO and to be a successful patent lawyer requires a background in science or technology, as well as a J.D. degree.

 The following are requirements when training to become a patent lawyer:

 - Potential patent lawyers typically earn a four-year degree in a field of science such as chemistry, biology, or physics or an engineering degree in electrical, civil, mechanical, or biomedical engineering.

 - Patent lawyers must complete a law program from an accredited school and pass the state examination.